danialfarid/ng-file-upload/README.md

 //inject angular file upload directives and service. angular.module('myApp', ['angularFileUpload']);

-var MyCtrl = [ '$scope', '$upload', function($scope, $upload) {
+myApp.controller('MyCtrl') = [ '$scope', '$upload', function($scope, $upload) {
-  $scope.onFileSelect = function($files) {
+  $scope.$watch('files', function() {
-    //$files: an array of files selected, each file has name, size, and type. for (var i = 0; i < $files.length; i++) {
+    for (var i = 0; i < $scope.files.length; i++) {
-      var file = $files[i];
+      var file = $scope.files[i];
       $scope.upload = $upload.upload({
-        url: 'server/upload/url', //upload.php script, node.js route, or servlet url
+        url: 'server/upload/url', // upload.php script, node.js route, or servlet url
         //method: 'POST' or 'PUT',
-        //headers: {'header-key': 'header-value'},
+        //headers: {'Authorization': 'xxx'}, // only for html5
         //withCredentials: true,
         data: {myObj: $scope.myModelObj},
-        file: file, // or list of files ($files) for html5 only
+        file: file, // single file or a list of files. list is only for html5
-        //fileName: 'doc.jpg' or ['1.jpg', '2.jpg', ...] // to modify the name of the file(s)
-        // customize file formData name ('Content-Disposition'), server side file variable name.
+        //fileName: 'doc.jpg' or ['1.jpg', '2.jpg', ...] // to modify the name of the file(s)        //fileFormDataName: myFile, // file formData name ('Content-Disposition'), server side request form name
-        //fileFormDataName: myFile, //or a list of names for multiple files (html5).
+                                    // could be a list of names for multiple files (html5).
 Default is 'file'
-        // customize how data is added to formData.
-See #40#issuecomment-28612000 for sample code
+        //formDataAppender: function(formData, key, val){}  // customize how data is added to the formData.
-        //formDataAppender: function(formData, key, val){}
+                                                            // See #40#issuecomment-28612000 for sample code

       }).progress(function(evt) {
-        console.log('percent: ' + parseInt(100.0 * evt.loaded / evt.total));
+        console.log('progress: ' + parseInt(100.0 * evt.loaded / evt.total) + '% file :'+ evt.config.file.name);
       }).success(function(data, status, headers, config) {
         // file is uploaded successfully
-        console.log(data);
+        console.log('file ' + config.file.name + 'is uploaded successfully.
+Response: ' + data);
       });
       //.error(...)
-      //.then(success, error, progress);
+      //.then(success, error, progress); // returns a promise that does NOT have progress/abort/xhr functions
-      // access or attach event listeners to the underlying XMLHttpRequest.
+      //.xhr(function(xhr){xhr.upload.addEventListener(...)}) // access or attach event listeners to
-      //.xhr(function(xhr){xhr.upload.addEventListener(...)})
+                                                              //the underlying XMLHttpRequest
     }
     /* alternative way of uploading, send the file binary with the file's content-type.
        Could be used to upload files to CouchDB, imgur, etc... html5 FileReader is needed.
-       It could also be used to monitor the progress of a normal http post/put request with large data*/
+       It could also be used to monitor the progress of a normal http post/put request.
+       Note that the whole file will be loaded in browser first so large files could crash the browser.
+       You should verify the file size before uploading with $upload.http().
+    */
-    // $scope.upload = $upload.http({...})  see 88#issuecomment-31366487 for sample code.
+    // $scope.upload = $upload.http({...})  // See 88#issuecomment-31366487 for sample code.

   };
 }];
 ```

-**Order of scripts**: `angular-file-upload-shim.js` must be loaded before `angular.js` and is only needed if you are supporting non-HTML5 FormData browsers or you need to support upload progress or cancel.

 **Upload multiple files**: Only for HTML5 FormData browsers (not IE8-9) if you pass an array of files to `file` option it will upload all of them together in one request.
 In this case the `fileFormDataName` could be an array of names or a single string.
 For Rails or depending on your server append square brackets to the end (i.e. `file[]`).
-If you want a cross browser approach you need to iterate through files and upload them one by one like the code above.
-This is due to the limitation of Flash file upload.
+None html5 browsers due to flash limitation will still upload array of files one by one so if you want a cross browser approach you need to iterate through files and upload them one by one.

 **$upload.http()**: You can also use `$upload.http()` to send the file binary or any data to the server while being able to listen to progress event.
 See [#88](https://github.com/danialfarid/angular-file-upload/issues/88) for more details.
-This equivalent to angular $http() but allow you to listen to progress event for HTML5 browsers.
+This is equivalent to angular $http() but allow you to listen to progress event for HTML5 browsers.

+**Rails progress event**: If your server is Rails and Apache you may need to modify server configurations for the server to support upload progress.
+See [#207](https://github.com/danialfarid/angular-file-upload/issues/207)

-**drag and drop styling**: For file drag and drop, `ng-file-drag-over-class` can be a function that returns a class name based on the $event.
-See the demo for a sample.
-If the attribute is not specified by default the element will have "dragover" class on drag over which could be used to style the drop zone.
+**drag and drop styling**: For file drag and drop, `drag-over-class` could be used to style the drop zone.
+It can be a function that returns a class name based on the $event.
+Default is "dragover" string.
+It could also be a json object `{accept: 'a', 'reject': 'r', delay: 10}` that specify the class name for the accepted or rejected drag overs.
+`reject` param will only work in Chrome browser which provide information about dragged over content.
+However some file types are reported as empty by Chrome even though they will have correct type when they are dropped, so if your `accept` attribute wildcard depends on file types rather than file extensions it may not work for those files if their type is not reported by Chrome.
-You can also specify `ng-file-drag-over-delay` to fix css3 transition issues from dragging over/out/over [#277](https://github.com/danialfarid/angular-file-upload/issues/277).
+`delay` param is there to fix css3 transition issues from dragging over/out/over [#277](https://github.com/danialfarid/angular-file-upload/issues/277).
 ##<a name="old_browsers"></a> Old browsers

 For browsers not supporting HTML5 FormData (IE8, IE9, ...)
 [FileAPI](https://github.com/mailru/FileAPI) module is used.